younesaassila/Discord-Status-Countdown/README.md

 ## Usage

 - Log in to your Discord account on https://discord.com/app.
 Open the extension's menu (blue disk with an hourglass on top)
-- Configure your countdown
+- Configure your countdown timer
 - Click on 'Start Countdown'

-To stop the countdown, simply click on 'Stop Countdown'
+To stop the countdown timer, click on 'Stop Countdown'

 ## Common Errors